jacomyma/mapping-controversies/_pages/tuto-1-6.md

 ](../assets/images/1-6.jpg)

 **Goals**
 * Learn how to run a **Jupyter notebook** from Google Colab
-* Check that it works differently from the previous tutorial
+* Call an API to get data
-* Make an annotated visualization from this data
+* Make an annotated visualization

 # Case